 - Increase the heat to medium-high and allow the pan juices in the skillet to come to a boil.
 Cook, stirring periodically until the juices reduce by half (approximately 5 minutes).

-- To serve: place a 1-2 large spoonfuls of the pumpkin spice applesauce on dining plates; add a pork chop on top.
+- To serve: place a 1-2 large spoonfuls of the applesauce on dining plates; add a pork chop on top.
 Place some of the shallots on the chop and drizzle with pan juices.
 Serve immediately.